luizbgomide/sovereign/spells.md

 This spell lasts until the caster performs some action other than focusing on the scrying.

 #### Shield of Daggers
-A visible willing creature within thirty feet is surrounded by a whirl of razor-sharp energy shards.
+A visible willing creature within 30ft is surrounded by a whirl of razor-sharp energy shards.

 Anyone who attempt to touch the target or make a melee attack against them must make an [Evasion](/rules#evasion) saving throw or suffer `1d6` damage plus the caster’s level before resolving their attack.
 The field of blades is indiscriminate and will affect even allies trying to touch the target.